technomancy/leiningen/doc/PLUGINS.md

 ## Writing a Plugin

-Start by generating a new project with `lein new plugin lein-myplugin`, and add a `leiningen.myplugin` namespace with a `myplugin` defn.
+Start by generating a new project with `lein new plugin lein-myplugin`, and edit the `myplugin` defn in the `leiningen.myplugin` namespace.
 You'll notice the `project.clj` file has `:eval-in-leiningen true`, which causes all tasks to operate inside the leiningen process rather than starting a subprocess to isolate the project's code.
 Plugins should not declare a dependency on Clojure itself; in fact
 [all of Leiningen's own dependencies](https://github.com/technomancy/leiningen/blob/master/project.clj) should be considered implied dependencies of every plugin.